Title: Green Mosques and Buildings

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministère de l’'Energie, des Mines, de l’Eau et de l’Environnement (MEMEE)
+Lead executing agency: Ministère de l’Energie, des Mines et du Développement Durable (MEMDD)

 Moroccan businesses benefit from new market opportunities.
 More jobs are available for specialists.
-The population is aware of the benefits of energy efficiency and renewable energies.
+The population is aware of the benefits of energy efficiency and renewable energy.

 The project is designed to make a sustainable contribution to Morocco’s energy transition and to promote climate change mitigation and adaptation.
 It is taking a three-pronged approach:

-- Reducing energy consumption in mosques and other public buildings
+- Reducing energy consumption of mosques and other public buildings

 - Creating new job opportunities

-The project is part of a special initiative designed to stabilise and promote development in North Africa and the Middle East run by BMZ.
-Through the projects that make up this special initiative, BMZ is helping to open up economic and social prospects for people in the region.
-Within this context, an additional sum of more than 300 million euros has been earmarked for projects carried out by development cooperation organisations in the period from 2014 to 2021.
+The project forms part of the BMZ Special Initiative for Stability and Development in the MENA Region.
+Through the projects that make up this special initiative, BMZ is helping to open up economic and social prospects for the people in the region.
+Within this context, over 70 additional development projects are being carried out between 2014 and 2022.
 The thematic focus is on youth and employment promotion, economic stabilisation, democracy and stabilising neighbouring countries in crisis situations.